OmniLayer/spec/README.md

 ###Transfer Coins (Simple Send)

 Description: Transaction type 0 transfers coins in the specified currency from the sending address to the reference address, defined in [Appendix A](#appendix-a-storing-mastercoin-data-in-the-blockchain).
+This transaction does not transfer bitcoins.

 If the amount to transfer exceeds the number owned by the sending address, this indicates the user is transferring all of them.